 Morpheus designed this talisman out of her personal devotional relationship with Macha, and it is shared with you in hopes it may help you connect with Her and invoke Her great power more fully into your life and work.

-Talisman is etched in 18-gauge copper.
-Two sizes are available – our regular 1.5″ diameter medallion, and a larger, 2″ diameter medallion, allowing for much finer detail.
+Talisman is etched in 18-gauge copper, in your choice of 1.5″ diameter medallion, or 2″ allowing for much finer detail.
+Comes strung on a simple natural leather cord.

 Our copper talismans are hand etched in small runs with careful attention.
 Talismans are individually hand-detailed, so each pendant is slightly different and unique.
-We hang them on leather cord hand-woven into a Celtic-style knotwork ornament.
-The artist, Morpheus, personally consecrates all the talismans on her home altar.
+The artist, Morpheus, personally consecrates all the talismans on her altar.